SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Method

 For grasping, we follow the reinforcement learning approach of~\citet{zhang2024graspxl}, which unifies hand–object grasp planning across diverse motion objectives, object geometries, and hand morphologies.
 The method segments objects into graspable and non-graspable regions and uses a reward function \(r=r_{\text{goal}}+r_{\text{grasp}}\), with both terms dynamically computed from simulator states to guide hand–object adjustments and optimize grasp execution.

-To ensure consistent data generation, we assign each object category a specific manipulation-angle range and uniformly sample grasping frames from it.
+To ensure consistency in data generation, we first assume that each object contains only a single type of joint, while allowing for multiple joints of that type.
+Furthermore, each joint type is associated with a predefined operational range of motion.
+The joint categories considered in our setting include the two most common types: revolute and prismatic joints.
 For any grasp point \({p}\) relative to the object’s center of mass \(g_\mathcal{O}\), the grasp direction is \({D}={p}-{g}_\mathcal{O}\).
 Each frame provides a homogeneous transformation \(\mathcal{T}\in\mathbb{R}^{4\times4}\); we normalize coordinates by applying \(\mathcal{T}^{-1}\mathbf{x}\), mapping all grasping data into a unified canonical space.

 To capture human intent, we render \textit{GraspXL} grasping sequences in \textit{Open3D} and prompt \textit{GPT-4} to produce multi-perspective textual descriptions covering contact points, wrist orientation, and intended action.
 This ensures concise, consistent annotations (Figure~\ref{fig:graspxlgen}).
-Our dataset includes 256 instances with over 500,000 static grasps and 50,000 manipulation sequences.
+Our dataset comprises seven object categories, 256 object instances, and over 50,000 manipulation sequences in total.